Nethya-alt/PRefLexOR/README.md

 Figure 3: Overview of the PRefLexOR algorithm, consisting of Base Model Pre-training/Incipient Fine-tuning, Structured Thought Integration Training, Independent Reasoning Development, and the Recursive Reasoning Algorithm.
 Each phase can be scaled independently with additional compute to improve performance.

+## Model weights

+Model weights for trained example models will be released shortly via Hugging Face.

 ### RRefLexOR Structured Thought Integration Training via Odds Ratio Preference Optimization (ORPO) phase

 ```python